GHesericsu/GrooveGuide-Website/README.md

 # DJ Live Streams
-## We find the best tech and house live streams for you!
+## We find the best Techno and House live streams for you!